inexorgame-obsolete/blog-data/post/2015/11-09-pyrimethamine-edition.md

 ### And where's the developer stuff?
-Ofcourse this shouldn't be missed out in my report.
+Of course this shouldn't be missed out in my report.

 Inexor is currently in a phase moving from base refactories to new, exciting features.
 So far we have

 - Done a huge refactoring on the entire structure of Sauerbraten
-- Replaced various custom implementations with their standard derivates (ie, custom vectors or RNG)
+- Replaced various custom implementations with their standard derivatives (ie, custom vectors or RNG)
 - Aligned Sauerbraten to Tesseract, which brings SDL2 and other new improvements
 - Adjusted Sauerbraten's documentation with Doxygen, which brings automated documentation
 - Removed almost all hardcoded variables with configurable ones